 It is the policy of Heritage University to maintain an alcohol- and drug-free campus.
 Suspicion of alcohol or illegal drug possession, use, or sale at any university site will be reported by the appropriate campus authority to the relevant law enforcement entity immediately.
 The university administration will be notified as soon as feasible.
 Heritage University is committed to providing adequate information and referral services to students and employees about alcohol and drugs.
 Students support this policy by contacting the Dean of Students if violations are observed.

-Heritage University Bookstore is owned and operated by Heritage University for the benefit of students, faculty, and staff.
-The Bookstore sells used textbooks and supplies, reading materials, gifts, clothing, greeting cards, and snacks.
+The Heritage University bookstore sells class supplies, reading materials, gifts, clothing, greeting cards, and snacks.

 For more information, contact the Bookstore at (509) 865-8511.